Facebook Silently Enables Facial Recognition Abilities For Users Outside EU, Canada - Slashdot

 Wanna see where this end up?
 Black Mirror, season 3, episode 1: Nosedive

-Wrong or confusing post (Score:2)
+Wrong or confusing post (Score:5, Informative)

 Re: (Score:3)